The Viscounts (American band)

 The Viscounts were an American pop group from New Jersey, formed in 1958.
-They had one hit single, with Earle Hagen's instrumental classic "Harlem Nocturne" in 1959, which peaked at #52 in the U.S. Billboard Hot 100 chart in early 1960; it was re-released in 1965 and hit #39 the second time around.
-The single and album of the same title were originally recorded for the Madison label, then both were reissued in 1965 on the Amy label, the Amy LP having a slightly different track listing than the Madison release.
+They had one hit single, with Earle Hagen's instrumental classic "Harlem Nocturne" in 1959, which peaked at No. 52 on the U.S. Billboard Hot 100 chart in early 1960; it was re-released in 1965 and hit No. 39 the second time around.
+The single and album of the same title were originally recorded for the Madison label, then both were reissued in 1965 on the Amy label, with the Amy LP having a slightly different track listing than the Madison release.